Host a pampering party

 Go for a midnight run

 For all you keen runners out there, why not start the New Year indulging your passion and getting those healthy resolutions off to a flying start?
 For anyone celebrating in New York you could join in the annual midnight run through Central Park, or there are similar organised events in various worldwide locations.
-Alternatively, you could organize your own run at midnight with some friends or running club members.
+Alternatively, you could organise your own run at midnight with some friends or running club members.

 Movies and popcorn

 Do all these ideas sound too much like hard work?
 Well, the good news is you can boost your health right from the comfort of your couch.
 While watching television might not be quite as good for you as hitting the streets for a run, there are still health benefits to be had.
-Watching a comedy show or movie has been found to be beneficial for your heart, immune system and mental wellbeing, while snacking on popcorn will give your body a boost of antioxidants, nutrients and fiber.
+Watching a comedy show or movie has been found to be beneficial for your heart, immune system and mental well being, while snacking on popcorn will give your body a boost of antioxidants, nutrients and fibre.